 Delays A delay in transfusion is defined as significant delay of a transfusion where a blood component was clinically indicated but was not undertaken, or a blood component was not available in an appropriate time frame.
 Reports of delays in transfusion have been steadily increasing since 2010.
-While this may be in part due to improved reporting, the most recent SHOT report recognises a multitude of factors influencing the delay of a transfusion including, wrong assumptions, sample errors, IT issues and staffing shortages.
-Between 2010 and 2020, transfusion delays contributed to 54 potentially preventable deaths.
-This led to a Central Alerting System (CAS) report issued from SHOT in 2022 outlining the identified safety issues and required actions to prevent such delays.
+While this may be in part due to improved reporting, the most recent SHOT report recognises a multitude of factors influencing the delay of a transfusion including poor communication, delayed recognition of bleeding, incorrect or slow activation of major haemorrhage protocols, staffing issues and lack of knowledge of correct procedures.
+In 2023 there were nine deaths reported due to delays in transfusion, and twelve reports of major morbidity.
+In 2022 a Central Alerting System (CAS) report was raised to address the issues, but staffing levels and resources are creating barriers to implementation.
 Follow the link to access the full report: CAS-ViewAlert.
-6.4.5 Avoidable / Delayed / Under / Over Transfusion (ADU) Under/Over Transfusion This relates to an authorised transfusion dose that is inappropriate to achieve the patients' target haemoglobin level.
-Issues relating to volume and potential TACO are recorded separately.
-In most cases, this applies to achieving a suitable Hb level, issues relating to volume and potential TACO are recorded separately(10) (see section 6.5.2).
-A clear understanding of the baseline haemoglobin and target threshold are vital to ensure appropriate transfusion dosing, along with vigilant monitoring throughout the administration to ensure the full dose is delivered in and safe timely manner (see section 5.10).
+6.4.5 Avoidable / Delayed / Under / Over Transfusion (ADU) Under/Over Transfusion This relates to an authorised transfusion dose that is inappropriate to achieve the patient's target haemoglobin level.
+Issues relating to volume and potential TACO are recorded separately(10) (see section 6.5.2).
+A clear understanding of the baseline haemoglobin and target threshold are vital to ensure appropriate transfusion dosing, along with vigilant monitoring throughout the administration to ensure the full dose is delivered in a safe timely manner (see section 5.10).
 Avoidable This category relates to errors in the decision-making process for authorisation, rather than an issue with the component itself.
 Poor communication once again is a significant factor here, as well as lack of knowledge, and poor decision making.
-This includes the use of emergency O D negative blood where group specific or crossmatched components were available, and the use of blood where haematinic insufficiencies have failed to be addressed.
-(10) SHOT Bites No. 8 addresses key points for the appropriate activation of a Major Haemorrhage Protocol and the use of emergency O D negative units.

-Inappropriate activation of major haemorrhage policies, and failures to deactivate in a timely manner contributed to a large number of avoidable transfusion events.
+This includes the use of emergency O D negative blood where group specific or crossmatched components were available, and the use of blood where haematinic insufficiencies have failed to be addressed.(10) SHOT Bites No. 8 addresses key points for the appropriate activation of a Major Haemorrhage Protocol and the use of emergency O D negative units. 🂡 ТНІNК РВМ Inappropriate activation of major haemorrhage policies, and failures to deactivate in a timely manner contributed to a large number of avoidable transfusion events.
 Only 4% of the population have blood type group O D negative, it is a precious resource that requires careful management to ensure it is available for those who really need it.
 Follow the guidance offered in the NHSBT O D negative tool kit.